 Practicing and choosing to consult each of the access points of mind, heart and body will strengthen your ability to bring wisdom and insight to the projects, teams and creative challenges your experience.”

 Patrick J. Ryan is the founder of www.AwakenedWisdom.com and is an Awakened Enterprise™ coach.
 He is the author of Awakened Wisdom: A Guide to Reclaiming Your Brilliance and works around the globe with emerging leaders, communities and individuals interested in learning how to live and lead in an awakened way.
 He can be contacted at info@AwakenedWisdom.com.

-If you just stumbled across this blog, and want to continue to learn about the making great transitions and being a leader that people want to follow…
+If you just stumbled across this blog, and want to learn more about creating a coaching culture in your organisation…

 Step 1.
 Receive Clare’s blog posts in your inbox – subscribe below

 Step 2.
 Follow Clare’s Conversations on twitter at @clareenorman

 Step 3.
 Find out how coaching could support your organisation at http://www.clarenormancoachingassociates.com/